 For Out-of-State Hospitals: The Contractor shall reimburse out-of-state hospitals in accordance with 9 A.A.C.
 28, Article 7.
 Contractors serving border communities (excluding Mexico) are strongly encouraged to establish contractual agreements with bordering out-of-state hospitals.
+For non-contracted out-of-state providers of emergency services, DES/DDD shall pay no more than the AHCCCS Fee-For-Service rates, pursuant to Section 6085 of the Federal Deficit Reduction Act.

 Hospital Recoupment: DES/DDD may conduct prepayment and postpayment medical reviews of all hospital claims including outlier claims.
 Erroneously paid claims are subject to recoupment.
 If DES/DDD fails to identify lack of medical necessity through concurrent review and/or prepayment medical review, lack of medical necessity identified during postpayment medical review shall not constitute a basis for recoupment by DES/DDD.
 See also Section D, Paragraph 44, Claims Payment/Health Information System.
-For a more complete description of the guidelines for hospital reimbursement, please consult the applicable statutes and rules
+For a more complete description of the guidelines for hospital reimbursement, please consult the applicable statutes and rules.